Ashuelot Rail Trail project dedication upcoming in SwanzeyBy MEGHAN PIERCE

-Swanzey is planning a dedication of the recently upgraded portion of the Ashuelot Rail Trail later this month.
-(COURTESY)
+SWANZEY - Town officials are planning a dedication of the recently upgraded portion of the Ashuelot Rail Trail later this month.

 The Rail Trail Dedication is planned for April 29 at 1 p.m.
 The ceremony will celebrate the competition of a $104,000 project in 2012 that upgraded 1.8 miles of the Ashuelot Line Rail Trail.